botwiki/botwiki.org/content/tutorials/slackbots.md

 - [Official Slack documentation](https://api.slack.com/bot-users)
 - [Getting Started with Slack Bots](http://www.sitepoint.com/getting-started-slack-bots/)
 - [How to Build A Slackbot (with node.js) + Deploy an App to Heroku for Absolute Beginners](http://blog.npmjs.org/post/128237577345/how-to-build-a-slackbot-deploy-an-app-to-heroku)

+Be sure to also [look at some Slack bots](/tag/slackbot) on this site.